 What it isn't

-Unlike your 3rd or 4th-year internship, an entry-level job is very concrete.
+Unlike your 3rd or 4th-year internship, entry level positions are very concrete.
 Most careers are extremely removed from any sort of theoretical knowledge.
 Expect practical, tangential applications of the theories and strategies you've learned in class.
 In the case that you're looking for an entry-level job that isn't at all related to your field of study, focus on transferable skills rather than quantifiable applications of knowledge.

 As the Dutch are very egalitarian, be ready for a lot of meetings.
 Decisions tend to be made after a consensus is reached and everyone has to make some sort of contribution.
 Don't expect structure: though you may be the newbie, chances are everyone around you will be too over-worked or busy to baby-step everything for you.

 Most of the time new recruits learn by doing.
 Expect a lot of personal research and very few explicit guidelines.
 Not everything has to be perfect!
 Don't spend sleepless nights obsessing over a tiny detail, but don't resign yourself to complacency after the first week.
 In the end, the hardest part is adaptation: finding the best work/life balance that is both healthy and productive.